January 26, 2017

 The styling of this commercial Ford Fiesta may win it many admirers and operators looking for a compact van that will cut a dash on the city streets will like the wedge-shaped front end as well as the curvy rear.
 The cabin is similarly avant-garde in its design, with a clever choice of quality materials.
 It also incorporates the latest interior technologies, including Ford’s SYNC 3 communications and entertainment system.

 Prices are much as with the previous model, which means a starting point of around £15,000, though that will reduce to more like £12,000 once the reclaimable VAT element is taken into account.
-These kinds of figures are very comparable with those being asked for this Ford’s arch-rival, the Vauxhall Corsavan.
 For customers wanting a bit more sporting style for their business, the Ford Fiesta Van is available as a Sport model, with unique front and rear design treatment, colour-coded rocker panels and up to 18-inch alloy wheels.
 The sporting theme continues inside the cabin, with revised seats and trim materials, plus a unique design for the steering wheel, pedals and gear lever.
 An Adjustable Speed Limiter and a Lane Keeping System are fitted to this variant as standard.

 For this latest generation model, Ford vans have incorporated its ‘SYNC 3’ communications and entertainment system.
 It’s available as an option and is compatible with the ‘Apple CarPlay’ and ‘Android Auto’ smartphone-mirroring systems.
 Safety kit includes Ford’s PreCollision Assist with Pedestrian Detection emergency braking system, Adaptive Cruise Control and Blind Spot Information System.
 Plus there’s Active Park Assist with Perpendicular Parking and Cross Traffic Alert to support easy and safe parking, along with Traffic Sign Recognition and Adjustable Speed Limiter to help avoid speeding fines.